OpenDSA/OpenDSA/RST/en/PL/FP6.rst

   1. To do

-The review problem set for today contains five review problems.
+The review problem set for today contains four review problems.

 This first problem is about function composition.